Yannick H.,

 An MSP for 50-100 employees?
 Maybe 60,000 to 150,000 francs per year.

 But: out-of-scope work is added.
-Everything not in the SLA.
-Additional licenses from the provider.
+Anything not in the SLA.
+Additional licenses through the provider.

-When you switch, moving costs arise.
+If you switch, migration costs arise.
 Data migration.
 Knowledge transfer.
-Parallel operation.
+Parallel operations.
 Training your team.

 One-time: 50,000 to 150,000 francs.
 Spread over three years.

-The most common mistake: "We don't need an IT manager anymore."
+The most common mistake: "We do not need an IT manager anymore."

 Wrong.
 You need someone to manage the provider.
 To review contracts.
-To escalate issues.
-To ensure SLAs are met.
+To escalate problems.
+To ensure that SLAs are met.

-"That's not included in the service" - and suddenly you're paying extra.
+"That is not included in the service" - and suddenly you pay extra.

 Communication overhead.
-You're not allowed direct access to the server.
+You cannot access the server directly.
 Tickets take longer.

-SLAs not as good as they look on paper.
+SLAs that are not as good as they look on paper.

 Vendor lock-in.
-You're stuck with the provider.
+You are tied to the provider.
 Switching is expensive.

 For the same scenario: 250,000 to 350,000 francs per year.